eccles/hestia/backups/README.md

 # Backups

-This directory contains the necessary files to configure external backup disks that regularly backup the main storage filesytem on to an external USB disk.
+This directory contains the necessary files to configure external backup disks that regularly backup the main storage filesytem to an external USB disk.

 The external backup disk has an encrypted partition that has a LABELLED filesystem.